 Here are five mobility technology trends that are worth the investment and why they merit serious consideration.

-2. Contextual Communication
+1. Contextual Communication

-3. Workplace Apps
+2. Workplace Apps

-The businesses that successfully capitalize on key trends like mobility and AI, mobile video, and mobile workplace apps will reap greater value from their digital transformation efforts and find themselves advantageously positioned in the market.
+The businesses that successfully capitalize on key trends and embrace the benefits of increased mobility will find themselves advantageously positioned in the market.

 4. Mobility Technology and AI

 Gartner predicted that AI projects will be twice as likely to secure funding by 2022, a sign that the combination of AI and mobility technology we see today — virtual assistants on mobile devices, for example — is just the beginning.

 AI is already being deployed in mobile chatbot form to enhance the customer experience.
 It also will soon enhance role-based mobile apps, as it can adaptively guide employees toward just the right data insights or courses of action they need to advance their work.
 In essence, AI offers businesses an opportunity to innovate a wide range of processes and identify entirely new markets or revenue streams that might have otherwise remained untapped.

 5. Mobile Compliance

 As businesses and consumers conduct more of their transactions on mobile devices, it's essential to ensure that those transactions comply with data privacy regulations.
 Businesses will need to invest in mobility tools that encrypt sensitive data at the device level and in transit.
 This is why innovations such as two-factor authentication (2FA), multi-factor authentication (MFA), and even biometric forms of authentication (think facial recognition) have effectively become household technologies over the past several years.